 After obtaining my BA and DPhil in Modern Languages at Oxford, I took up my first academic post, teaching Renaissance French literature, at the Université de Haute-Bretagne (Rennes II), followed by the Kathleen Bourne Junior Research Fellowship (St Anne’s College, Oxford) and a three-year Lecturership in French at Trinity College.
 Subsequently, I have held the posts of Senior Lecturer in French at King’s College London, Professor of French at Oxford Brookes, and Professor of French and Head of the Department of Modern Languages at Exeter University.
 Throughout my career, I have enjoyed teaching extensively at undergraduate and graduate levels, and undertaking research, including holding major national and international research grants.
-I am currently Senior Tutor at Trinity College Oxford and hold the title of Professor of French.
+I am currently Fellow and Tutor for Graduates at Trinity College Oxford and hold the title of Professor of French.

 Over my academic career, I have taught courses on early modern French and European literature and cultural history (especially Rabelais, Montaigne, and sixteenth-century poetry), and French language courses at all levels, including final-year courses in contemporary Advanced French Translation and Translation from Early Modern French.
 My French grammar books have been regularly used by students of Modern Languages.
 I enjoy working with graduate students at both Masters and doctoral level on areas related to my research interests.